True Angel Story

 by Deb Matthews

 Welcome!
-Here's another true Christian story from my collection of things that have really happened to me (including stories about miracles, angels, and God's love and blessings).
-This one is about God sending an angel to help on a Civil Air Patrol outing.
+Here's another true miracle story from my collection of things that have really happened to me (including stories about miracles, angels, Civil Air Patrol and God's love and blessings).
+This one is about God sending an angel to help on a rappelling cliff during a Civil Air Patrol training weekend.